 Family Days are held at our Hillsboro Location, 120 E Main Street, Hillsboro, Oregon 97123.

 Our appreciation goes out to The William G. Gilmore Foundation for supporting Family Day!
 We could not provide this fun event to the community without you!

-January 2014: Celebrate winter with crafts and activities in the museum’s gallery.
-At 11 AM, local storyteller Emmy Blue will share her bright and happy fairy tales, folktales and legends about the magical creatures who live deep in the enchanted forests of the Pacific Northwest, including Emmy Blue’s original Squatchie Legends©.
+October 11, 2014: Celebrate fall with crafts and activities in the museum’s gallery.
+At 11 AM, local storyteller Emmy Blue will share fall tales and legends about the magical creatures who live deep in the enchanted forests of the Pacific Northwest, including Emmy Blue’s original Squatchie Legends©.
+Read more here.

 November 8, 2014: Incredible India!
 Experience India with Rasika, a nonprofit with the mission of promoting and educating Indian arts and culture in Oregon.
 Discover the art, music, and culture of India in a special free program presented by Rasika.
 Activities and performances throughout the day.
 Read more here.

 December 13, 2014: The physics of fun!
 As we enter the season of giving, learn the science behind your toys.
 At 11 a.m. and 1 p.m.
 Rhys Thomas will explain the physics behind some of your favorite toys using scientific thinking and a little engineering.
 Rhys is known to present science with hilarity and dexterity by blending mature science with kid-savvy comedy the whole family will love.
 Make a toy to take home with museum staff and volunteers.

 January 10, 2015: Learn about early naturalist David Douglas.
 Explore our galleries using clues, make a botanical sketch, and learn about the flora that Douglas discovered in Oregon.